 The land is currently a previously disturbed site that consists of the former WHEB Radio Station building.
 The proposed project design is an allowed use within the Gateway Neighborhood Mixed Use District.
 Additionally, the proposed project site consists of a previously disturbed tidal buffer area which has historically been used as a commercial area.
-The proposed project will result in impervious surface reduction in the buffer, buffer enhancement, and will provide public access in the upland area along Sagamore Creek.
+Work to be performed requiring a conditional use permit under this section includes the removal of existing impervious surfaces, removal of the existing leach field and septic system, and the restoration and enhancement of these areas with native grasses, shrubs, and trees.
+The proposed work results in the removal of all impervious surfaces from the buffer, the restoration and enhancement of these areas, and will provide public access in the upland area along Sagamore Creek.